Institute of technology: Germany

 Technische Universität (abbreviation: TU) is the common term for universities of technology.
 These institutions can grant habilitation and doctoral degrees and focus on research.

 The nine largest and most renowned Technische Universitäten in Germany have formed TU9 German Institutes of Technology as community of interests.
 Technische Universitäten normally have faculties or departements of natural sciences and often of economics but can also have units of cultural and social sciences and arts.
-RWTH Aachen, TU Dresden and TU München also have a faculty of medicine associated with university hospitals (Klinikum Aachen, University Hospital Dresden, Rechts der Isar Hospital).
+RWTH Aachen University, TU Dresden and the Technical University of Munich also have a faculty of medicine associated with university hospitals (Klinikum Aachen, University Hospital Dresden, Rechts der Isar Hospital).

 There are 20 universities of technology in Germany with about 290,000 students enrolled.
 The three states of Bremen, Mecklenburg-Vorpommern and Schleswig-Holstein do not have a Technische Universität.
 Saxony and Lower Saxony have the highest counts of TUs, while in Saxony three out of four universities are universities of technology.
 In addition to this, ordinary universities can also offer technical degree programs or focus on technical disciplines in research and education without bearing the title of a technical university.